ropensci/rangr/README.md

 ## Visualisation

-You can use `rangr` to visualise chosen time steps from the simulation.
-The `plot()` function is used to generate the visualisation.
+You can use `rangr` to visualise selected time steps from the simulation.
+The `plot()` method is used to generate the plot.
 Here’s an
 example:

 ``` r